-- Direct the Union’s work on the welfare of members
+Direct the Union’s work on the welfare of members

-- Direct the Union’s work on issues relating to members’ local, regional, national and international communities
+Direct the Union’s work on issues relating to members’ local, regional, national and international communities

-- Direct the Union’s work on citizenship and wider societal issues
+Direct the Union’s work on citizenship and wider societal issues

-- Direct the Union’s work on developing good campus relations
+Direct the Union’s work on developing good campus relations

-- You can access the LSESU gym for free
+- Free access to LSESU gym

 Some important details